 Approximate Costs:

 Estimating a standard range for wedding dress alterations is challenging due to numerous variables.
-The cost depends on the complexity of the alterations, your location, turnaround time, the chosen seamstress or tailor, and various other factors.
+The cost depends on the complexity of the alterations, your location, the chosen seamstress or tailor, and various other factors.
 If we had to put a minimum cost on alts, we'd say $400+.
 Expect to pay a premium for materials like georgette, charmeuse, and chiffon.

 Where to get your gown altered: